 Hypnotherapy works with that ordinary capacity.
 The claim is not "one session rewires your brain".
 That is too neat and too salesy.
 The more honest claim is that when attention is absorbed and the old self-monitoring quietens, it may become easier to rehearse, feel and settle a different response.

 Willpower is useful for some things.
 It is less useful when the pattern has already fired before you have had time to choose.
 Anxiety in the chest, the inner critic before a meeting, the habit you promised yourself you would not repeat: these often arrive as automatic responses, not considered decisions.
+Habits are the clearest everyday example, and I have written about why old habits come back under stress, which is this principle caught in the act.

 Again, that is a working picture.
 It is not a promise.
 But it is a fair description of why this approach can make sense when someone has already thought, analysed and explained themselves to exhaustion.